OmarHadzhi/rsschool-devops-course-tasks/README.md

-# Infrastructure Setup and Usage
+# Infrastructure Setup and Usage:

 ## Overview